osrf/ros2multirobotbook/src/traffic-editor.md

 challenges with coordinated management arises from varying semantics in information models used across fleets.
-Representations of waypoints, lanes, charging/docking stations, restricted zones, infrastructure  systems such as doors & lifts among others are subject to vendor's discretion.
+Representations of waypoints, lanes, charging/docking stations, restricted zones, infrastructure  systems such as doors & lifts, among others, are subject to vendor's discretion.
 However, standardized conventions that convey the capabilities and intentions of fleets in a shared facility are quintessential for planning.
 Multi-agent participants in other modes of transportation such as roadways collectively adhere to a set of rules and conventions which minimize chaos.
 More importantly, they allow for a new participant to readily integrate into the system by following the prescribed rules.
 Existing agents can accommodate the new participant as its behavior is apparent.

 Traffic conventions for multi-robot systems do not exist.
 The objective of the `traffic_editor` is to fill this gap by expressing the intentions of various fleets in a standardized, vendor neutral manner through a graphical interface.
 Collated traffic information from different fleets can then be exported for planning and control.
-A secondary objective and benefit of the `traffic_editor` is to facilitate generation of 3D simulations worlds which accurately reflect physical environments.
+A secondary objective and benefit of the `traffic_editor` is to facilitate generation of 3D simulation worlds which accurately reflect physical environments.

 ## Overview

 The `traffic_editor` [repository](https://github.com/osrf/traffic_editor) is home to the `traffic_editor` GUI and tools to auto-generate simulation worlds from GUI output.
-The GUI is an easy to use interface which can be used to create and annotate 2D floor plans with robot traffic along with building infrastructure information.
+The GUI is an easy-to-use interface which can create and annotate 2D floor plans with robot traffic along with building infrastructure information.
 In the case there are existing floor plans of the environment, the `traffic_editor` is able to import those images for faster layout and floor generation.

 The `traffic_editor` GUI projects are stored as `yaml` files with `.project.yaml` file extensions.
-The template of a project file is seen below.
+The template of a project file is seen below:
-The structure essentially breaks a project into `.building.yaml` files that may represent various buildings that make up a given site.
-Populating the `filename` tag with the appropriate `.building.yaml` file will set the editor to load and apply any annotations to this file.

 ```yaml
 building: